 2. Get a Tutor

-Well, first-off, tutoring isn’t just for students who are struggling.
+Tutoring isn’t just for students who are struggling.
+This is also one of the most important steps on how to raise your GPA in high school.
 Think of it this way: Even the most accomplished novelist still needs an editor to go over their work.
 Even the most accomplished athlete still hires a personal trainer.

 How expensive is tutoring??